AstarNetwork/astar-docs/docs/builder-guides/Use Astar Features/How to Get Started in AstarBase.md

 sidebar_position: 1
 ---

-# How to get started in AstarBase
+# How to get started with AstarBase

 ## TL;DR

-This cookbook lets you learn how to start using AstarBase, which is an on-chain EVM database in Astar Ecosystem.
+This cookbook will learn you on how to started using AstarBase.
+AstarBase is an on-chain EVM database in Astar Ecosystem.
 After reading this, you will be able to make a small "Hello World" use case of AstarBase yourself.

 ## What is AstarBase

 AstarBase is an on-chain EVM database.
-AstarBase contains a mapping of users's EVM and Native address, which makes user to have many applications on top of AstarBase.
-EVM address is usually referred as Metamask address or H160 and Polkadot native address can be referred as ss58 and these two are interchangeable through the mapping AstarBase offers.
+AstarBase contains the mapping of users's EVM and native address.
+An EVM address is usually referred as a Metamask address or H160, native address can be referred as a SS58 address.
+These two are now interchangeable through the mapping that AstarBase offers.

-All in all, the main goal of Astar Base is creating more end user cases for users to participate in the Astar Ecosystem by offering some mechanisms such as rewarding users easily.
+The main goal of AstarBase is creating more end-user cases for users to participate in the Astar ecosystem by offering some mechanisms such as rewarding users easily.

 ## (Functions available in AstarBase)